GLOBAL MARKETS-Dollar, US stocks gain; stocks elsewhere fall on mixed data

 Markit's Composite Purchasing Managers' Index for the euro zone dipped in February, although it held just below January's 31-month high.
 The service sector in France shrank at its fastest pace in nine months.

+Wal-Mart Stores Inc, the world's biggest retailer, was the Dow's biggest decliner, falling 1.7 percent to $73.58 after the company reported a drop in U.S. same-store sales and gave an earnings outlook that was below expectations.

-Tesla Motors Inc hit an all-time high of $215.21 a day after it reported fourth-quarter results that topped expectations and said deliveries of its luxury Model S electric sedan would surge more than 55 percent this year.
-Shares closed up 8.4 percent at $209.97.
+Shares of Tesla Motors Inc hit an all-time high of $215.21 a day after it reported fourth-quarter results that topped expectations and said deliveries of its luxury Model S electric sedan would surge more than 55 percent this year.
+Shares were up 9.2 percent at $211.46.

 The dollar strengthened on the relatively strong U.S. data and after euro zone business surveys pointed to a sluggish recovery and a fragile outlook, which hurt the euro.